There will be no gold for the USA at the Basketball World Cup, after 113-111 loss to Germany

 Instead, it’s Germany on the cusp of a world title.

-Andreas Obst scored 24 points, Franz Wagner added 22 and Germany shredded the U.S. defense for much of the way in its first win over the Americans — 113-111 in the World Cup semifinals on Friday night.
+Andreas Obst scored 24 points, Franz Wagner added 22 and Germany scored more points than any team ever has against a USA Basketball team featuring NBA players — earning a 113-111 win in the World Cup semifinals on Friday night.

+“This team is very worthy of winning a championship,” U.S. coach Steve Kerr said.
+“And we just didn't get it done.”

+No, it didn't, and now questions will fly once again.
+USA Basketball has been talking for years about how the continuity of top international teams has closed what was once a sizable gap between the Americans and the rest of the world.
+The U.S. has won the last four Olympic titles, but now it's two straight World Cups with no gold for the winningest program on the planet.

 Germany — the last unbeaten team left in the tournament at 7-0 — will play Serbia on Sunday (8:40 a.m.
 EDT) for the World Cup title.
 Serbia beat Canada in the first semifinal, getting to its second World Cup final in the last three tournaments; it lost 129-92 to the U.S. in the 2014 championship game.